thubZai/thubZai.github.io/_pages/about.md

 📌Check out [**Multimodal/VLMs Research Hub**](https://github.com/thubZ09/vision-language-model-hub.git).
 I thought having a community-driven hub for multimodal researchers would be great.
 Contributions are welcome!

-✍️ I enjoy jotting down my thoughts and keeping an organized “second brain”, unlike my own primary one:) You can find some interesting stuff [**here**](https://www.notion.so/Blogs-203c205b93e0804bb8d3f59aefd6cc95) or over in the brain dump section above.
-Also, [**here**](https://www.notion.so/Paper-Discussions-195d4ed038df41f7a3a9ff23870c773c) I like to discuss insights from the papers that have been keeping me up lately!
+✍️ I enjoy jotting down my thoughts and keeping an organized “second brain”, unlike my own primary one:) You can find some interesting stuff in the brain dump section above. [**Here**](https://www.notion.so/Paper-Discussions-195d4ed038df41f7a3a9ff23870c773c) I like to discuss insights from the papers that have been keeping me up lately!

-Outside of work, you’ll find me clicking random pictures, exploring astrophysics, or playing and watching a variety of sports!! - be it football, cricket, MMA, or Esports.
+Outside of work, you’ll find me clicking random pictures, reading, exploring astrophysics, or playing and watching a variety of sports!! - be it football, cricket, MMA, or Esports.